shred/acme4j/src/site/markdown/migration.md

 _acme4j_ 2.0 fully supports the ACMEv2 protocol.
 Sadly, the ACMEv2 protocol is a major change.

 There is no easy recipe to migrate your code to _acme4j_ 2.0.
 I recommend to have a look at the example, and read this documentation.
 Altogether, it shouldn't be too much work to update your code, though.

+ACMEv1 support will stop on November 1st, 2019!

 ### "Malformed account ID in KeyID header"